9gusgusgus9/web_scraper/Readme.md

 1. Clone the repository:
     * `git clone https://github.com/9gusgusgus9/web_scraper.git`

-2. start the docker in the directory code/script/:
+2. Start the docker in the directory code/script/:
     * `docker-compose up`

 ## Usage

-1. move to directory `code/web_page`
+1. Move to directory `code/web_page`

-2. open `home.html` on the browser
+2. Open `home.html` on the browser

 3. Click on a news title to open it and read the full text